 --Nancy Lane Kegresse

 (Seeking info on surnames Broedel, Delage, Hercher.
-Kegresse, Lane, Lankford, Love, Mayes, Porter, Sarger, Sprague, Stoffel/Stophel, Schwarz/Schwartz/Swartz, Tisdale, Ullman, and Unger.)
+Kegresse, Lane, Lankford, Love, Mayes, Porter, Sarger, Sprague, Stoffel/Stophel, Schwarz/Schwartz/Swartz, Tisdale, Ullman, Unger, and Voigt/Voight.)